Plumsail/forms-docs/SharePoint/how-to/manipulate-date-field.rst

-.. title:: Use JS on Date and Time fields in SharePoint form
+.. title:: Work with Date and Time fields in SharePoint forms using JS

 .. meta::
-   :description: Many examples for working with date fields using JavaScript API
+   :description: Add, subtract, calculate number of days between two dates, calculate number of business days and hours, and more, using JavaScript and Moment.js

 How to work with Date and Time fields in SharePoint form with JavaScript
 =========================================================================